-- discloses, or threatens to disclose, to a supervisor or to a public body an activity, policy or practice of the employer that is in violation of law, rule or regulation which violation creates and presents a substantial and specific danger to the public health or safety, or which constitutes health care fraud; - provides information to, or testifies before, any public body conducting an investigation, hearing or inquiry into any such violation of a law, rule or regulation by such employer; or - objects to, or refuses to participate in any such activity, policy or practice in violation of a law, rule or regulation.
+- Discloses, or threatens to disclose to a supervisor or to a public body an activity, policy or practice of the employer that is in violation of law, rule or regulation which violation creates and presents a substantial and specific danger to the public health or safety, or which constitutes health care fraud; - Provides information to, or testifies before, any public body conducting an investigation, hearing or inquiry into any such violation of a law, rule or regulation by such employer; or - Objects to, or refuses to participate in any such activity, policy or practice in violation of a law, rule or regulation.

 In order to be protected when disclosing information to a public body, an employee must first bring the alleged violation to the attention of a supervisor of the employer and give the employer a reasonable opportunity to correct the allegedly unlawful practice.
-The law allows employees who are the subject of a retaliatory action to bring a civil action in court and seek relief such as injunctive relief to restrain continued retaliation; reinstatement, back-pay and compensation of reasonable costs.
-If the court finds that a health care employer's retaliatory action was in bad faith, it may impose a civil penalty of up to \$10,000 on the employer.
+The law allows employees who are the subject of a retaliatory action to bring a civil action in court and seek relief such as injunctive relief to restrain continued retaliation; reinstatement, back pay and compensation of reasonable costs.
+If a court finds that a health care employer's retaliatory action was in bad faith, it may impose a civil penalty of up to \$10,000 on the employer.
 The law also provides that employees who bring an action without basis in law or fact may be held liable to the employer for its attorneys' fees and costs.

 Under certain circumstances, New York law provides additional protections to employees of health care service providers, which include the Hospital.
-Under New York Labor Law §741, a health care service provider may not take any retaliatory action against an employee because the employee: objects to or refuses to participate in any such activity, policy or practice of the employer or agent that the employee, in good faith, reasonably believes constitutes improper quality of patient care.
+Under New York Labor Law §741, a health care service provider may not take any retaliatory action against an employee because the employee:

+- Discloses or threatens to disclose to a supervisor or to a public body an activity, policy or practice of the employer or agent that the employee, in good faith, reasonably believes constitutes improper quality of patient care; or - Objects to or refuses to participate in any such activity, policy or practice of the employer or agent that the employee, in good faith, reasonably believes constitutes improper quality of patient care.

 In order to claim this protection, the employee must first bring the issue to the attention of a supervisor of the employer and give the employer a reasonable opportunity to correct the allegedly improper activity or practice.
-This is not required, and an employee may disclose an alleged improper quality of patient care to a public body or interest, if the alleged improper quality of health care presents an imminent threat to public health or safety or to the health of a specific patient and the employee reasonably believes in good faith that reporting to a supervisor would not result in corrective action.
+However, this 'notice and opportunity to correct' requirement does not apply to an employee's may disclosure to a supervisor or to a public body where the improper quality of patient care presents an imminent threat to public health or safety or to the health of a specific patient and the employee reasonably believes in good faith that reporting to a supervisor would not result in corrective action.